surekha1790/tech-docs/Java-Interview/kafka.md

 - Scenario 4: Slow consumer where consumere does not consume message within max.poll.interval.ms time, so broker declares it as dead and rebalance it.
 So message will be republished
 - How to handle: Idempotency implementation avoid duplicate updates.
 Config can be adjusted by increasing max poll time and decreasing max poll records.

+### How does Kafka decide which partition a record goes to?
+- Each topic splits into multiple partitions and record goes to exactly one record.
+Partition will be selected by producer.
+- **Key present** → `partition = hash(key) % numPartitions`
+- **Withot Key** → Kafka follows **Sticky partition**.
+Earlier it used to follow round robin way to push message in partitons when no key present but it cause low throughtput and less messages in each partition.
+                   So, in sticky partition, one partition will be picked up and messages will be pushed into it until batch is full.
+Producer maintains a buffer for each partition, so when it is full then it switches to                      another partition.
+- **Custom** → implement `Partitioner` for domain-specific routing (e.g. route by region).

+### Why does partitioning matter, and how do you choose a key?
+- Partition is to maintain parallelism and ordering.
+- For example, same order id events goes to same partition so that they follow the order.

+### How many partitions should a topic have?
+- There is no particular number for it.
+- Should be decided based on number of consumers in consumer group to achieve parallelism.
+- More consumers than partitions make the consumer idle
+- More partitions than consumer does not achieve great parallelism as multiple partitions are assigned to one consumer.
+- **Rule of thumb:** `partitions = max(target_throughput / per_partition_throughput, desired_consumer_parallelism)`

+### Can you change the partition count later?
+What breaks?
+- It is possible to increase partition count later but it breaks few things.
+- Old messages stays in the old partitions and new messages are distributed based on new partitions count
+- So, there is possibility of missing order for the messages such as e-commerce sequence like order created, payment success, order confirmed, shipped, delivered etc.
+- For such scenarios it causes issues as order will be disturbed due to new partitions and there is a possibility that order confirmed is process first than payment success.
+- To avoid these, there are couple of ways
+- **Create over partitions** : Create more partitions than requirement so there will be room to avoid scaling in future
+- **New Partition** : Create new v2 version topic and publish new messages to new topic and consume from both topics, so old messages are ordered and consumed until it is finished.
+- **Versioning** : Here we not only create a new topic with more partitions, we store versioned topic name in db along with the event(lets say order).
+So while publishing, will fetch the topic version and publish on to                       the same topic always, so we do not mess with the ordering even increase partitions

+### How Kafka commits the offset ?
+- When auto commit is on then kafka commit the offset in specific time intervals set by kafka irrespective of the message processing result.
+- When auto commit is off then kafka listner takes care of the commit and it commits the offset after successfull processing of a batch before polling.
+If unsuccessfull process defaulterror handler will retry.
+- It can be controlled more with config `spring.kafka.listener.ack-mode:`.
+- **RECORD:** commit offset per record instead of batch.
+- **MANUAL/MANUAL_IMMEDIATE:** Need to inject Acknowledgment in the listner and call ack.ack() manually to commit offset.